 She is a graduate of the Occupational Therapy Assistant program at Durham Technical Community College.
 Currently she is working at a local hospital in acute care working with neuro, orthopedic and general medicine patients.

 Despite never playing sports when she grew up, Yolanda spent a lot of time in the gym as a teenager taking group fitness classes with her older sister which sparked a passion for fitness at a young age.
 Yolanda believes in the power of movement and movement as medicine for maintaining physical and mental health along the life span.

-She teaches fitness classes, dabbles in local Spartan Races and enjoys Latin dancing.
+She teaches fitness classes, loves training with kettlebells, maces and indian clubs, dabbles in local Spartan Races and enjoys Latin dancing.
 Yolanda is also a certified yoga instructor and recently completed her certification in Integrative Reflexology ® and hopes to further her education and training in adaptive fitness with special populations.